ChrisCryptoTrust/Synthetic-Exfiltration-Simulator-SEF/README.md

 This script takes as input testCaseFile.csv.
 For each entry in the file a data exfiltration simulation will be peformed.
 Output will be displayed at the terminal and also writted to SEFHarnessOutput.csv

 For example, if testCaseFile.CSV is set as:

+For FreeFileSync batch files will need to be created using FreeFileSync and saved as